nvjaeggi/SpuBase/README.md

     ```
     conda env update -f environment.yml
     ```
-1. Clone this repository (*SpuBase*) to a local directory
+3. Clone this repository (*SpuBase*) to a local directory
-3. Move to the repository folder and install *SpuBase* using pip
+4. Move to the repository folder and install *SpuBase* using pip
    ```
-   python -m pip install -e .
+   python3 -m pip install -e .
    ```

 ## Demonstration
 #### Determine path to Jupyter Notebooks
-1. To locate the example Jupyter notebooks, enter python:
+1. To locate the example Jupyter notebooks, enter Python:
     ```
     python
     ````
 2. Once in python type:

     ```
-    import SpuBase
+    import spubase
-    SpuBase.__file__
+    spubase.__file__
     ```
 This will report the location of the *SpuBase* package on your system, from which you can determine the path to *SpuBase/docs*.
 This directory contains the Jupyter notebook tutorials, which you can copy to a different location if you wish.
 Then, exit the Python command line using `exit()`.